Que signifie « en attente » dans les e-mails ?

 5. How can I stop emails from being queued in the future?

-Use a stable internet connection, avoid very large attachments, schedule emails during off-peak hours, and stay within daily sending limits]
+Use a stable internet connection, avoid very large attachments, schedule emails during off-peak hours, and stay within daily sending limits.

 Restez informé